 During the interview process has there been any material discussion of “where next”?
 Did the prospective employer mention it, or did you have to ask?
 Things to consider and weigh up:

-- Has there been mention of future promotion or leadership potential as a hiring criterion?
+- Has there been mention of future promotion or, perhaps for less senior roles, future leadership potential as a hiring criterion?

 - If you’re replacing someone, did they leave (why?) or were they promoted?